parenting

 Navigating Parenthood in the Digital Age: A Guide to Sharenting

 Parenthood in the digital era is very challenging.
 As social media, smartphones, and other technologies advance at a breakneck pace, they seem to outgrow our children.
 Parents often share photos, videos and moments of their children online and sometimes include family and friends in their joys too.
 Hence, it is very crucial to recognize the inherent risks of this practice, commonly known as “sharenting.”
+While sharenting can be a wonderful way to document and share your child’s growth, it also comes with its own set of challenges and risks.

 Understanding Sharenting